AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Method

-(1) \textit{AI experience and dispositions}: After obtaining informed consent, we asked participants about their experience with AI tools and their dispositions toward its use in work.
-We prefaced this section with a standard description of developer-facing AI tools, adapted from the DORA 2025 survey~\cite{dora2025}.
-Participants with no prior AI-tool experience exited the survey at this point.
+(1) \textit{AI experience and dispositions}: After informed consent, participants reported their experience with AI tools and their dispositions toward its use in work.
+We prefaced this section with a description of developer-facing AI tools from the DORA 2025 survey~\cite{dora2025}.
+Participants with no AI-tool experience exited at this point.

 (2) \textit{Background \& Demographics}: Participants reported SE experience and, optionally, gender and country of residence.
 They then selected 2-3 task categories (in Table~\ref{tab:categories}) that best reflected their current work and answered the subsequent questions for those categories.
 To reduce fatigue, the meta-work category (applicable to all developers) was excluded from the initial selection and shown only if a participant had selected two categories; thus, no participant completed more than three category blocks.